What you need to know

 Those arriving by air but not taking the Denver shuttle will be met by College representatives and directed on a case-by-case basis.
 If you have questions, please contact Jonathan Rensch at 603-440-4615, or add notes to the travel information form below.

 The College will reimburse competitors or their families up to $300 for travel expenses.
-To request a voucher, please submit flight, lodging, and ground transportation receipts to email@example.com.
+To request a voucher, please submit flight, lodging, and ground transportation receipts to firstname.lastname@example.org.
 Photos of paper receipts or forwarded emails are both acceptable.
+The travel forms below will allow you to name an address to which the reimbursement check will be sent.